DanWang1230/DanWang1230.github.io/pages/seattle_sports.md

 ## Methods

-* This project was concerned with answering the question of how the win percentages of the four major Seattle sports teams (Seahawks and Mariners) have changed.
+* This project was concerned with answering the question of how the win percentages of the four major Seattle sports teams (Seahawks, Mariners, Sounders FC, and Storm) have changed.
 * Wikipedia was scraped for data concerning wins and losses by season for each team.

 * Data cleaning has been conducted.